-“She’s dying,” the doctors told my grandparents.
+“She’s dying,” the doctors told my grandparents back in the 1930s.
 “There’s only one thing we can try, and we don’t know if it works at all.”
 My mother was in the hospital again, hanging on through the last of a string of life-threatening illnesses that started with measles at the age of five.
 My grandparents, who had married and begun their family late in life, were not about to lose their firstborn at this point.
 My grandfather hired bums from the Bowery in lower New York City to donate blood for the many transfusions she had, and family life had revolved around trips to the hospital for years.
 This was just one more thing.
 “Do it,” they said.

 And so my mother became a test case for penicillin, even before the clinical trials began in this country.
 And it was truly a miracle drug.
 She recovered completely and was never again sickly.
 For the rest of her life, she would make sure everybody in the room knew she had entered it—and she wasn’t going anywhere.

-Until she died, I had forgotten how beautiful my mother once was.
+Until she died this year, I had forgotten how beautiful my mother once was.
 At many times she closely resembled Shirley MacLaine, although in the later years she headed in a different direction, fueling her body and brain with decades of cigarettes and a lifelong passion for ho-hoes, ring-dings, cupcakes, chocolate, ice cream, and any kind of pastry slathered in a syrupy glaze.
 (As a result, her last several years were spent in an intense relationship again with doctors and Coumadin clinics.)